privatenumber/build-this-branch/README.md

 ## Usage

-Run in your Git repository from the branch you want to build:
+Run in your npm package Git repository from the branch you want to build:

 ```sh
 npx build-this-branch